X-C3LL/x-c3ll.github.io/_posts/2026-06-14-Cronicas_del_Red_Team.md

 ---

 _(I wrote a book in Spanish, so this post will be in Spanish.
-You can use any translator from Spanish to English if you don't want to miss it.
-Or just use it to test your Duolingo skills)_
+You can use any translator from Spanish to English if you don't want to miss the post.
+Or just use this post to test your Duolingo skills)_

 Hace diez años me mudé a Galicia para trabajar en un Red Team.
 El tiempo vuela, y de un pestañeo me doy cuenta que ya ha pasado una década.
 Diez años en los que he estado dedicado única y exclusivamente a hacer ejercicios de Red Team.
 He tocado todos los palos: estuve en primera línea de batalla siendo operador; después caté el amargor de los puestos de leader y manager; y por último retorné a ser un tranquilo operador que sólo tiene que preocuparse de sus propios proyectos.